gayi3rajesh/Top_Youtube_Dashboard/README.md

 1. Who are the top 10 YouTubers with the most subscribers?
 2. Which 10 channels have uploaded the most videos and views
 3. Total subscribers by category
-4. Total views by category
+4. Total profit by category
 5. Which 5 channels have the highest subscriber engagement rate per video uploaded For now, these are some of the questions we need to answer, this may change as we progress down our analysis.